MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-move-region.md

 ## Clean up

 Once your workbook has been created in the new region, delete the original workbook in the previous region.

 1. Open the original workbook in the workbook viewer.
-2. Use the "Edit" toolbar button to enter edit mode.
+1. Use the **Edit** toolbar button to enter edit mode.
-3. From the edit tools dropdown (pencil icon), choose "Delete Workbook".
+1. From the edit tools dropdown (pencil icon), choose **Delete Workbook**.

-If you renamed your workbook to import it into a new region, you can rename the workbook to the previous name after the original workbook has been deleted by using the Edit Mode toolbar's edit tools dropdown "Rename" item.
+If you renamed your workbook to import it into a new region, you can rename the workbook to the previous name after the original workbook has been deleted by using the Edit Mode toolbar's edit tools dropdown **Rename** item.

 ## Next Steps